How to Disable Trackpad When the Mouse Is Connected to a Mac?

 Trackpads are a really neat feature on almost every laptop.
 Especially, the trackpad in your Mac Book can be an excellent way for you to navigate and get your work done.
 But there are times when it might not feel so.

-Imagine this, you have bought the best gaming mouse for your Mac, and you’re happily playing Civilization V on Steam, and just when you are about to make a critical move, your cat jumps on your laptop, and all your progress goes whoosh!
+Imagine this, you have bought the best gaming mouse for Mac, and you’re happily playing Civilization V on Steam, and just when you are about to make a critical move, your cat jumps on your laptop, and all your progress goes whoosh!

 It sounds extremely frustrating, right?
 Well, that is what you sign up for when you forget to disable the trackpad (or a touchpad, however you say it) even when the mouse is connected to your Mac.